JeTeeS/MemoryOptimizer/README.md

 - Continuously incrementing parameters such as RGB floats

 > [!NOTE]
-> This option might have a significant performance impact, if you can it is better decrease step count to improve sync latency.
+> This option might have a significant performance impact at higher parameter counts, if you can it is better decrease step count to improve sync latency.

 ### Sync steps